jamesbruce166/jamesbruce166/README.md

 <h3> SOFTWARE ENGINEER | FOUNDER | FULL STACK</h3>
 <br>

 I pride myself in striving for operational excellence and creating a bespoke customer experience.
-Having accumulated 3+ years industry experience in Software Engineering, a Masters degree in Electronic Engineering, and founding a mobile application startup - I have truly found a passion for the industry.
+Having accumulated 5+ years industry experience in Software Engineering, a Masters degree in Electronic Engineering, and founding a mobile application startup - I have truly found a passion for the industry.

 </div>
 <br>

 ## 👨🏻‍🎓 My Skills

-After 10 years in tech - I have acquired a comfortable set of skills, such as the following:
+After 10+ total years in tech - I have acquired a comfortable set of skills, such as the following:

 <h3> Languages </h3>
 <br>